-Note 22: Impaired Capital Assets
+NOTE 23: Impaired Capital Assets

 On April 3, 2019, the Williamson building at Arkansas Tech University was significantly damaged by a fire.
 The Williamson Building was constructed in 1940 at a cost of \$142,447.
 The University completed two additions to the Williamson Building in 2003 for \$564,305 and 2016 for \$57,334, which brings the total historical cost of the building to \$764,086.
-The accumulated depreciation remaining on the building is \$729,191, making the carrying value \$34,895.
-In addition, at June 30, 2021, the University had construction in progress cost of \$5,378,532.
+The accumulated depreciation remaining on the building is \$732,848, making the carrying value \$31,238.
+In addition, at June 30, 2022, the University had construction in progress cost of \$6,616,105.
 The construction in progress was related to the remodel of the Williamson Building in fiscal years 2019 and 2018.
 Due to a claim being held at the State Claims Commission, the University has not been able to determine the final amount of construction in progress.
-Therefore, the construction in progress amount has not been included in the historical costs of the building.
-Also, the University was unable to determine the restoration cost.
-Due to safety concerns the building was closed.
+Therefore, the construction in progress amount has not been included in the historical costs of the building was closed.
 The building, however was insured, along with all parties who were working on the building when the fire occurred.
-The University is currently working with all parties involved to determine the cause of the fire and ultimately the liable party.
+The University is currently working with all parties involved to determine the fire and ultimately the liable party.
 The cost of replacement, demolition, and insurance settlement has not been determined at this time.
-Due to the unknown amounts, an impairment loss or gain could not be determined for the fiscal year ending June 30, 2021.
+Due to the unknown amounts, an impairment loss or gain could not be determined for the fiscal year ending June 30, 2022.

-Note 23: COVID-19
+NOTE 24: COVID-19

-On March 11, 2020, the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease2019 (COVID-19).
-In fiscal year 2021, the University received \$8,142,989 in federal aid from the Coronavirus Aid, Relief and Economic Securities (CARES) Act.
-In fiscal year 2020, the University received \$2,322,906 from the CARES Act.
+On March 11, 2020, the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease 2019 (COVID-19).
+In fiscal year 2022, 2021, and 2020, the University received \$9,841,199, \$8,142,989, and \$2,322,906 in federal aid from the Coronavirus Aid, Relief and Economic Securities (CARES) Act.
+In fiscal year 2022, the University received \$17,826,469 in federal aid from the American Rescue Plan.
 The extent of the impact of COVID-19 on the financial statements for future reporting periods remains uncertain, however, the University is expecting to receive additional federal aid for coronavirus relief.